 Crisis Assistance Helping Out On the Streets (CAHOOTS) is the most famous example of this type of program.
 CAHOOTS was implemented in 1989, and its goal is to improve the response to mental illness, substance abuse, and homelessness.

 CAHOOTS operates in teams of two.
-Each team consists of a crisis intervention worker skilled and trained in de-escalation tactics and counseling and a medical professional, either an EMT or a nurse.
+Each team consists of a crisis intervention worker skilled and trained in de-escalation tactics and counselling and a medical professional, either an EMT or a nurse.
 This model allows the team to respond to a multitude of situations.

 For example, suppose a person is suicidal and attempts to harm themselves.
 In that case, this team can respond and handle the mental health aspect of the situation and any immediate physical health issues that exist.
 In areas where community-based response teams do not exist, these types of calls would almost always be responded to by law enforcement.
 Unfortunately, law enforcement response is generally an overreaction, is unnecessary, and often worsens the situation.